Posts

 Image

-The Apostle Paul presents Abraham as the great exemplar of faith.
-God counted his faith as “ righteousness ” when he was yet uncircumcised, and that meant He justified him apart from the “ works of the Law .”
-He thereby became the father of all men who are also “ from faith .”
-Circumcision was added after the promise as the “ seal ” of Abraham’s justifying faith.
+The Gift of the Spirit is the First Fruits of the bodily resurrection and the Guarantee of our participation in the coming New Creation .
+The Apostle Paul presents Abraham as the great model of faith.
+God counted his faith as “ righteousness ” when he was uncircumcised, which means that God justified the Patriarch apart from the “ works of the Law .”
+Thus, he became the father of all men who are also “ from faith .”
+Circumcision was added after the promise as the confirmation of Abraham’s justifying faith.

 Image